BDC Hamburger Icon

 What Is Retargeting and How Can It Boost Conversions?

-Brands can reengage users with relevant advertisements to come back into the pipeline.
+Through retargeting, brands can reengage customers with relevant advertisements and get them back into the sales funnel.

 author image